Spain Locks Down Town Of 32,000 For Two Weeks - UrduPoint

 Spain Locks Down Town Of 32,000 For Two Weeks

-The move comes just six weeks after a nationwide easing of such measures.

-Other areas have already put local lockdowns in place, including in the Basque Country, and the regions of Catalonia and Aragon.
+Other areas have already put local lockdowns in place, including in the Basque Country, Catalonia and Aragon regions.

 Spain has so far been one of the countries worst affected by the pandemic, with 310,000 registered infections and 28,500 deaths.

-An AFP photographer saw police setting up checkpoints around Aranda de Duero, which will remain in lockdown for at least two weeks.
+An AFP photographer saw police setting up checkpoints around Aranda del Duero, which will remain in lockdown for at least two weeks.

 Officers will check ID documents of those entering and prevent anyone from leaving without a valid reason.